 In terms of external knowledge bases, they can certainly be more cost-effective than hiring new customer support staff.
 Moreover, they will decrease the number of support tickets your employees have to handle.

 We live in a self-serve world.
 Customers would rather search for the answers themselves.
-In fact, Gartner predicts that by 2020, 85% of the customer relationship will exist without any human interaction.
 When you provide customers with a knowledge base, customer wait times decrease, and customer retention increases—which makes for instant ROI.

 Once you have good internal and external knowledge bases in place, along with a comprehensive knowledge management strategy for support, both employees and customers can benefit from the self-served answers.
 Your employees will get to focus on the most important aspects of their jobs rather than spending time answering other employees’ questions, and your customers will be able to support themselves on their own terms.